luciangreen/SSI/README.md

 # Explanation of what it does

-* SSI was written to save states of the Prolog interpreter.
+* SSI was written to save the states of the Prolog interpreter.
 * It solves the problem of backtracking by saving states.
 * It works by manually storing and referring to choice points, records of the variable binding table and recursive states.
 These include "virtual" commands (commands such as `member2` which compute all results when they are first run).
 The interpreter loads these choice points as the algorithm encounters flow through predicates, commands and recursion.
 * It supports the Higher-Order `call` Command.